The fight for environmental sustainability, inclusive business practices, and locally produced goods is tough – but it’s not lonely.

 Carboncycle Processing Inc.

-CocoAsenso is developing a network of medium-scale factories in remote areas of the Philippines where coconuts can easily be sourced directly from local farmers.
+CocoAsenso creates high-quality coconut products without the high-costs by developing factories in remote areas, where coconuts can be sourced directly from local farmers.

 Photo from Cocoasenso.